-The advertising of prescription only medicines to the public is also prohibited by the Advertising Regulations.
+The advertising of prescription only medicines to the public is also prohibited by the relevant regulations relating to advertising.

 The promotion of medicines to the public for self medication purposes is covered by the Consumer Code of the Proprietary Association of Great Britain (PAGB).